arielweinberger/user-crud/README.md

 ```

 ## Decisions
-- **Dockerization:** Normally I would use the slimmest DOcker images as possible (node-alpine, for example), but I did not want to start dealing with installing Python and other depdendencies of node-gyp.
+- **Dockerization:** Normally I would use the slimmest Docker images possible (node-alpine, for example), but I did not want to start dealing with installing Python and other depdendencies of node-gyp.
 So in this case, I used `node:10`.

 - **Avatar storage:** As the instructions state "pick a way of storing you think is most efficient", I decided to simply accept URLs which will be stored as a string in the database.
 This results in zero maintenance and replication overhead.